 Solution: If it has been longer than 6 months since you last changed your water filter, it is overdue.
 Refer to your owner’s manual to purchase a brand-specific filter according to manufacturer recommendations for your model.

 “Why does my refrigerator make smelly ice?” is a question we hear a lot.
-If you have done your due diligence to troubleshoot and still have a problem, one of our technicians at Tiger Mechanical will diagnose and fix the problem.
+If you have done your due diligence to troubleshoot and still have an ice maker not working, one of our ice maker repair technicians at Tiger Mechanical will diagnose and fix the problem.
 Call us today to schedule an appointment.